FreeCAD/FreeCAD-Telemetry/README.md

 - Do addons contain features that should be in the core experience
 - Which platforms are the most popular and should receive the most development support

-These are just examples and it is important to understand that we will never sell data to third parties and will not use the data to market products or services to you.
+These are just examples, and it is important to understand that we will never sell data to third parties and will not use the data to market products or services to you.

 # What data is sent?